 Living in such a large city with so many people, you would be surprised how common floods can be.
-Regardless of who is at fault, flood damage in your apartment it is stressful for everyone affected and knowing what steps to take to minimize the short and long-term damage is important.
+Regardless of who is at fault, flood damage in your apartment is stressful for everyone affected, and knowing what steps to take to minimize the short and long-term damage is important.
 This moment of disaster can also turn into a potential opportunity for you to redesign your apartment to better fit your lifestyle – every cloud has a silver lining!

 - Public Adjuster

 “What a client goes through when a property gets flooded is very frustrating and stressful.
 Not only have I helped clients with their flooding, I have also experienced flooding in my own home.
 It is upsetting to witness first-hand how water can damage our floors, cabinets, closets, clothing, rugs, art and other personal belongings.Victoria Benatar, Co-founder EXD Architecture

 Have you ever been affected by water damage in your NYC apartment?

 Flooding can be caused by these top 6 situations:

 1. Clogged Drains

 In the kitchen, bathroom or terraces, clogged drains can be a source of leaks.
 To avoid floods from drains, property owners must be attentive to keep interior and exterior drains unobstructed and leak free.